robcalcroft/react-native-in-app-notification/README.md

 When you want to show the notification, just wrap the component which needs to display a notification with the `withInAppNotification` HOC and call the `.showNotification` methods from its props.

-`.showNotification` can take three arguments (all of which are optional):
+`.showNotification` can take four arguments (all of which are optional):

 - `title`
 - `message`
 - `onPress`
+- `additionalProps`

 **N.B:** you should probably include at least one of `title` or `message`!

 `onPress` doesn't need to be used for passive notifications and you can use `onClose` in your `NotificationBody` component to allow your users to close the notification.

+`additionalProps` can be used to pass arbitory props to `NotificationBody` component.
+Can be accessed in `NotificationBody` component via `props.additionalProps`.

 ```javascript
 import React, { Component } from 'react';